allenai/allennlp/tutorials/how_to/elmo.md

 ## Using ELMo interactively

 You can use ELMo interactively (or programatically) with iPython.
-The `allennlp.commands.elmo.ElmoEmbedder` class provides the easiest way to process one or many sentences with ELMo because it handles batching transparently.
-However, if you want to use Elmo as a PyTorch module then you need to use `allennlp.modules.elmo.Elmo`.
+The `allennlp.commands.elmo.ElmoEmbedder` class provides the easiest way to process one or many sentences with ELMo, but it is meant for use as a standalone command and not within a larger model.
+For example, if you would like to learn a weighted average of the ELMo vectors then you need to use `allennlp.modules.elmo.Elmo` instead.

+The `ElmoEmbedder` command returns three vectors, each corresponding to a layer in the ELMo LSTM output.
+The first layer captures mostly syntactic information and the last layer captures more of the semantics.

 ```
 $ ipython